-Home to more canals than Venice, legendary architecture and beautiful parks, post-industrial Birmingham is one of the few large UK cities that still manages to cling to its village vibe.
+Home to more canals than Venice, legendary architecture and beautiful parks, Birmingham is full of history, a vibrant dining scene and family-friendly activities.
 Its reputation as a working city is as true today as it was in the days of the industrial revolution.
-Although the city is known for its factories, curries, ‘spaghetti’ junction and that accent that nobody quite understands, there’s a lot more to the real Birmingham that warrants exploration.
+Birmingham is known for its factories, curries, ‘spaghetti’ junction and that accent that nobody quite understands.
+However, Birmingham is an ocean (or canals!) of hidden gems and secrets.
+We’ve summarised the best our home has to offer in this Birmingham City Guide.

-Public transport in Birmingham isn’t great but the city centre is well calibrated for pedestrians.
+The city centre is well calibrated for pedestrians.
 Walk around, there’s much to be seen.
 Or get a taxi if you must.
+Additionally, our brand new tram system is currently under construction.
+This will offer you a quicker alternative to walking!

 If you want an alternative tour of Birmingham city centre, take a barge-tour on the canal.
 They leave daily from Brindley Place and always come with an informative guide.

-Birmingham has one of the best road systems in the UK, but parking is scarce and expensive in the city centre.
+Birmingham has one of the best road systems in the UK.
+We advise using the city’s internal transport as parking is limited in the city centre.
 Do your research beforehand and don’t just expect to be able to street park in front of the Bullring or the Mailbox.

 Great Western Arcade

-Right opposite Snow-Hill train station sits a little arcade that is home to some pioneering independent retailers.
+Directly opposite Snow Hill train station, is a little arcade that is home to some pioneering independent retailers.
 Loki (wine merchant and tasting house), Anderson and Hill (delicatessen), Liquor Store (curated rare clothing store) and Bistro 1847 (vegetarian restaurant) are all worth a look.

 Started by a group of University of Birmingham Art Students 20 years ago, Ikon is the place to go for modern art, books and gifts.
 Or even coffee.

 This beautiful suburb just south of the city centre is home to an annual jazz festival in a picturesque private park.
-It is also home to some truly brilliant pubs, bars, eateries and independent retailers.
+Also, Moseley is home to some brilliant pubs, bars, eateries and independent retailers.

 Steeped in history, Birmingham’s trendy “JQ” is a must see national treasure.
 A vibrant area, with almost weekly bar and restaurants openings, this lively area of the city has everything to offer, from healthy brunches to one of a kind beer gardens and outdoor rooftops hidden amongst its small streets featuring over 200 listed buildings.